Sapovirus

 Sapovirus is a genetically diverse genus of single-stranded positive-sense RNA, non-enveloped viruses within the family Caliciviridae.
 Together with norovirus, sapoviruses are the most common cause of acute gastroenteritis (commonly called the "stomach flu" although it is not related to influenza) in humans and animals.
-It is a monotypic taxon containing only one species, the Sapporo virus.
+It is a monotypic taxon containing only one species: Sapporo virus (Sapovirus sapporoense).

 Natural hosts for the virus are humans and swine.
 The virus is transmitted through oral/fecal contact.
 Sapovirus commonly occurs in children and infants and therefore is often spread in nurseries and daycares; however, it has also been found in long-term care facilities.
 This could be due to a lack of personal hygiene and sanitation measures.
 Common symptoms include diarrhea and vomiting.
 The sapovirus was initially discovered in an outbreak of gastroenteritis in an orphanage in Sapporo, Japan, in 1977.

 Transmission route and host susceptibility

-Sapovirus is spread via the fecal/oral route.
+Sapovirus is spread via the fecal–oral route.
 Infected individuals expel more than $10^{9}$ particles/gram of feces or vomit.
 Particles from the infected individual remain viable for years, and an infectious dose can be as few as 10 particles.
 Contamination of work surfaces, hands, etc. can cause a vast number of new infections.
-Infection may occur if the particles are inhaled, such as when the particles are aerosolized when those who are infected vomit, or when the toilet is flushed after an infected individual vomits.
+Infection occurs through the fecal-oral route.
 Other forms of transmission include the excessive handling of foods by an infected individual (this most commonly occurs in a restaurant setting), consumption of shellfish that lived in waters contaminated with infected fecal matter, and the ingestion of water that has been contaminated.